 10. It tastes GOOD!

-All oats whether in flakes or groats form have gone through a heat process which gives them their rich nutty flavor .
+All oats whether in flakes or groats form have gone through a heat process that gives them their rich nutty flavour.
 This keeps them from spoiling.
 They have also been hulled.
-This process does not strip away all the bran and germ allowing them to retain a concentrated source of fiber and nutrients .
+This process does not strip away all the bran and germ allowing them to retain a concentrated source of fiber and nutrients.
 This means that oats are not raw and will not sprout.

 All the benefits mentioned above are actually for OATS.
 Most people don’t think about oats – they think about oatmeal.
 In fact most people could not identify whole oats if it was sitting in front of them.

 There are many different levels of processing of oatmeal.
-Generally the larger the ‘flake’ – as in rolled oats or the bigger the seed or groat – as in steal cut oats – the less precessed it will be, the more nutrients it retains and the slower it will be to digest.
+Generally, the larger the ‘flake’ – as in rolled oats or the bigger the seed or groat – as in steal cut oats – the less processed it will be, the more nutrients it retains and the slower it will be to digest.
 It will also be slower to cook though.

 Interesting fact: Oats were the favorite cereal of Prophet Muhammad.